redux-form/redux-form/docs/api/FieldArray.md

 ## Props

-These are props that `FieldArray` will pass to your wrapped component.
-As you can see, they are all under the `fields` key.
-Any additional props that you pass to `FieldArray` will be passed along, but will _not_ be under the `fields` key.
+These are props that `FieldArray` will pass to your wrapped component. **All the props provided to your component by `redux-form` are divided into `fields` and `meta` objects.**

-#### `fields.dirty : boolean`

-> `true` if the any of the fields in the field array have changed from their initialized value.
-Opposite of `pristine`.

-#### `fields.error : String` [optional]

-> The error for this field array if its value is not passing validation.
-Both synchronous, asynchronous, and submit validation errors will be reported here.
-Array-specific errors should be returned from the validation function as an `_error` key on the array.
+Any additional props that you pass to your `FieldArray` will be in the root of the `props` object, alongside `fields` and `meta`.

+### Fields Props

+The `fields` object is a "pseudo-array", in that it has many of the same properties and methods as a javascript `Array`, providing both reading and writing functionality.

 #### `fields.forEach(callback) : Function`